Halloween-themed treats.

 • Creating images to promote upcoming courses (via photography, vector graphics, etc).

-• Finding public domain and creative commons images that can be used with attribution.
+• Finding public domain and Creative Commons images that can be used with attribution.

 • Soliciting instructors for images to use.